Robert Redford

 Outstanding: The Great Gatsby (1974) and The Natural (1984)

 Opinion: Everybody loves Robert Redford's hair.
 They want to touch and mess with it.
 He's certainly one of the handsomest men in Hollywood history.
-Synonymous with environmental causes and national parks, I view him as the ultimate liberal with a great knack for creating legends in the mythological sense (The Natural is what I mean), and many of his pictures reflect that.
-He acts virtually the same in everything and can be superficial at times, but I don't have a problem with it.
-In short, Robert Redford is a great movie star, and I'll always think of him as Jay Gatsby.
-But he's also a fine director, having done Ordinary People, A River Run Through It, and Quiz Show.
+Synonymous with environmental causes and national parks, I view him as the ultimate liberal with a great knack for creating legends in the mythological sense such as The Great Gatsby, which is the most underrated movie of his career, and The Natural.
+A big believer in nostalgia, he acts virtually the same in almost everything and can be superficial at times, but I don't have a problem with it.
+In short, Robert Redford is a true movie star.
+I'll always think of him as Jay Gatsby.
+He's also a fine director, having done Ordinary People, A River Run Through It, and Quiz Show.

 Confirmed: Of Scottish, Irish, and English heritage, was born and raised in Los Angeles, California.
-Almost died during childbirth because her mother's health struggles with a blood disorder aaginst the principles of Christian Science.
-Mother inspired him with stories of the West and took him to Yosemite National Park and Navajo reservations in Arizona.
-Also, was a big fan of movies and Hollywood anything which got imparted to Robert Redford who eventually lost interest while growing up by being turned off by the lack of authenticity.
-Had difficulties with his father who had become an organization man for Standard Oil.
+Almost died during childbirth because of his mother's health struggles with blood disorder which conflicted with the principles of Christian Science.
+Was inspired by her stories of the West, having been taken to Yosemite National Park and Navajo reservations in Arizona.
+Was a big fan of movies, especially those from Disney such as Bambi and anything with animals.
+Had difficulties with his father who was an organization man for Standard Oil (This Property Is Condemned may explain it well).

 As a child, liked the outdoors, preferred athletics (track, tennis, softball, and swimming) to academics, and had trouble sitting still.
-Was taken to the library weekly, and he liked mythology and was fed bedtime stories by his father.
-Became a big fan of Disney movies, especially Bambi and anything with animals.
-A lifelong lover of dogs, used to take them in from the streets.
-Questioned religion (Christian Science) and institutional thinking and never bought into it.
-Always rebelled against his father because of his strict discipline and not measuring up to his ideals.
+Was taken to the library weekly.
+Liked mythology along with his father's bedtime stories.
+Became a lifelong lover of dogs and used to take them in from the streets.
+Questioned religion (Christian Science) and institutional thinking, having ultimately rejected both.
+Always rebelled against his father because of strict discipline and not measuring up to his ideals.
 Was nicknamed "Bobby" or "Bob."

-Mother once had a romantic relationship with actor Zachary Scott, and he ended up driving his daughter, Waverly, and Robert Redford to school.
-The kids became friends and once witnessed Waverly's mother having sex with John Steinbeck (they eventually married).
-Despite his poverty, was friends with sons and daughters of well-do people of Hollywood and elsewhere.
+Mother once had a romantic relationship with actor Zachary Scott who ended up driving his daughter, Waverly, and Robert Redford to school.
+The kids became friends and once witnessed Waverly's mother having sex with John Steinbeck as part of their affair (they eventually married).
+Despite living in poverty, was friends with sons and daughters of well-do crowd of Hollywood and elsewhere.

-After high school graduation, attended the University of Colorado at Boulder and didn't do well there.
+After high school graduation, attended the University of Colorado at Boulder but didn't do well academically.
 Mother died in 1955, causing him to be lost, and he decided to visit Europe.
 Enrolled at a couple of art schools in Paris but still drifted further while losing over 40 pounds.
-Came back in 1957 and decided to apply to the American Academy of Dramatic Arts in New York City but didn't realize that he had to audition by the time he arrived there, so he did by yelling at the judges and was subsequently accepted.
-Was more interested in painting, not acting, at the time, but somehow started to gravitate toward becoming an actor in theater and began to watch movies again.
+Came back to the states in 1957 and decided to apply to the American Academy of Dramatic Arts in New York City but didn't realize he had to audition after his arrival there.
+Did it by yelling at the judges and was subsequently accepted.
+Was more interested in painting, not acting, for the present time but somehow started to gravitate toward becoming an actor in theater, causing him to watch movies again.

-Achieved enormous success in 1963 by starring in unknown Neil Simon's play called Barefoot in the Park directed by the also-unknown Mike Nichols that was made into a film with Jane Fonda four years later.
+Achieved enormous success in 1963 by starring in then-unknown Neil Simon's play called Barefoot in the Park directed by the also-unknown Mike Nichols that was made into a film with Jane Fonda four years later.
 The first time she and Redford worked together was The Chase.
-Was going to star in Rosemary's Baby and Roman Polanski was interested in making a skiing movie, but problems occured and Redford ended up doing Downhill Racer, leading to the creation of his own production company, planting the first seeds of his directioral career, and discovering Michael Ritchie for the first time.
+Was going to star in Rosemary's Baby while Roman Polanski was interested in making a skiing movie, but problems occured and Redford ended up doing Downhill Racer, leading to the creation of his own production company that planted the first seeds of his directioral career and the discovery of Michael Ritchie.

-Achieved a massive career breakthrough Butch Cassidy and the Sundance Kid, despite being poorly reviewed by critics, which led to his lifelong friendships with Paul Newman and George Roy Hill and a Best Picture winner called The Sting.
-Hated Burt Bacharach's song "Raindrops Keep Fallin' on My Head" and wanted it removed from Butch Cassidy and the Sundance Kid.
+Achieved a massive career breakthrough in Butch Cassidy and the Sundance Kid, despite being poorly reviewed by critics, which led to his lifelong friendships with Paul Newman and George Roy Hill and a Best Picture winner called The Sting.
+Hated Burt Bacharach's song "Raindrops Keep Fallin' on My Head" in Butch Cassidy and the Sundance Kid and wanted it removed.
 William Goldberg was Redford's preferred screenwriter.
+Received his first and only Best Actor nomination for The Sting.

 Was given a choice to do either Apocalypse Now or Jeremiah Johnson, and the latter became among his biggest hits in a surprising fashion by going back to his roots in the West.
-The film went through a lot of problems including arguments of where to shoot the film in (Spain vs. Utah), financing, and lack of faith shown by the Warner Bros., but Robert Redford fought everybody including Sydney Pollack to get it made, regardless.
+It went through a lot of problems including arguments about where to shoot the film in (Spain vs. Utah), financing, and lack of faith shown by Warner Bros., but Robert Redford fought everybody as well as Sydney Pollack to get it made, regardless.

-Became outraged while watching a televised fundraiser for President Nixon in October 1968, and that led to the creation of The Candidate by researching the political process.
-After rejecting journalist Pete Hamill's script by not capturing the needed satire Redford was seeking, was advised by NBA star Bill Bradley to check out Eugene McCarthy's speechwriter: Jeremy Larner.
-As a result, it won the Oscar for Best Original Screenplay.
-Many have claimed that the story was based on Jerry Brown, RFK, John Lindsay, Eugene McCarthy, and so on, but none of them has been verified.
+Became outraged while watching a televised fundraiser for President Nixon in October 1968, leading to the creation of The Candidate through his research of the political process.
+After rejecting journalist Pete Hamill's script by not capturing the much-needed satire, was advised by NBA star Bill Bradley to seek Eugene McCarthy's speechwriter: Jeremy Larner.
+As a result, he won the Oscar for Best Original Screenplay.
+Many claimed the story was based on Jerry Brown, RFK, John Lindsay, Eugene McCarthy, and so on, but none of them had been verified.

-Film rights to the remake of The Great Gatsby began when Ali MacGraw gave a personalized gift of an F. Scott Fitzgerald story to Robert Evans.
-Because of her much-publized affair with Steve McQueen, he had to look for a new Daisy.
-Redford desperately wanted the part of Jay Gatsby but was flat-out turned down by Evans.
-Ended up getting the role by convincing director Jack Clayton that he was right for it, and Evans had to accept the decision.
+Acquisition of film rights to the remake of The Great Gatsby began with Robert Evans after receiving a personalized F. Scott Fitzgerald story by Ali MacGraw.
+Due to her much-publicized affair with Steve McQueen, he had to look for a new Daisy and found her in Mia Farrow.
+Redford desperately wanted the part of Jay Gatsby but got turned down flat-out by Robert Evans.
+Ended up getting the role by convincing director Jack Clayton that he was right for it, and Robert Evans berudgingly accepted the decision.

 Bought a few acres of land in Utah at first and then thousands after Butch Cassidy and the Sundance Kid and called it Sundance.
-Kept pouring his money into it from all movies that he did.
-Eventually built a movie colony there (Sundance Institute) in 1980 and took over a Utah film festival five years later, renaming it the Sundance Film Festival in 1991.
+Kept pouring his money into it from all movies he worked on.
+Created a movie colony there in 1980 which would be called Sundance Institute and took over a Utah film festival five years later, renaming it the Sundance Film Festival in 1991.
+The institute suffers from financial issues due to mismanagement and keeps losing money annually.
+Quentin Tarantino took advantage of its studio for Reservoir Dogs and came away bitterly disappointed by the experience, calling it a waste of time.

 Rumors: None.